gsrednick/academic-kickstart/content/home/tags.md

 +++
 # Tag Cloud widget.
 widget = "tag_cloud"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = flase  # This file represents a page section.
+headless = false  # This file represents a page section.
 Changed on 12/30/2020 active = false  # Activate this widget? true/false weight = 120  # Order that this section will appear.